Self-compassion and meditation can help manage perfectionism and reduce anxiety and stress.

 You might find yourself procrastinating for fear of getting things wrong or over-working to the detriment of your mental and physical health.
 You might be overly sensitive to perceived criticism and risk falling into anxiety and depression if you believe yourself to have achieved anything below your own high standards.

 When perfectionism results in negative consequences such as these, it’s called maladaptive perfectionism (1).

 There are many approaches you can try to begin loosen the grip of perfectionism, but there’s one key element that has been proven important and that is kindness to yourself or ‘self-compassion’.
 A recent study has shown that self-compassion can help to protect against maladaptive perfectionism.
 In the study, researchers at Australian Catholic University found that people who practise self-compassion were less likely to suffer from maladaptive perfectionist tendencies.
 Lead author Madeleine Ferrari writes, “Self-compassion […] consistently reduces the strength of the relationship between maladaptive perfectionism and depression” (2).

 How to practice self-compassion

 Self-compassion is a core tenant of the ancient Buddhism teachings from which mindfulness originated.
-Psychology professor at the University of Texas, Dr Kristen Neff, who has studied self-compassion for many years, breaks it down into three defining elements (3):
+Psychology professor at the University of Texas, Dr Kristen Neff, who has studied self-compassion for many years, has broken self-compassion down into three defining elements (3):